 prevail everywhere; that this was, in Francis Fukuyama’s famous phrase, the end

 of history.
-At least one philosopher realised early on that this was pernicious
+A few of us, at least, must have realised early on that this was pernicious

 nonsense and that, far from being freed from history, we should soon have a surfeit